 01 of 10

-Some plastic pipe used in plumbing (such as PVC and CPVC) may also be used in the venting of high efficiency condensing furnaces.
-However, this tutorial will focus on pipe materials use in plumbing applications.
-It will outline the most common types of plumbing piping materials found in homes of different ages, what they are used form, with an overview of how to cut and fasten them together.
-We will look at the following types of plumbing materials used in piping for waste lines, water supply pipes, and natural gas supply:
+Some plastic pipes used in plumbing (such as PVC and CPVC) may also be used in the venting of high-efficiency condensing furnaces.
+However, this will be an overview of pipe materials for use in plumbing applications.
+These are the most common types of plumbing piping materials found in homes of different ages, what they are used for, and an overview of how to cut and fasten them together.
+Here are types of plumbing materials used in piping for waste lines, water supply pipes, and natural gas supply:

 Continue to 2 of 10 below.

-- PVC (Poly0Vinyl Chloride) for plumbing waste lines.
+- PVC (PolyVinyl Chloride) for plumbing waste lines

 - Chromed brass for plumbing waste lines